rwth-acis/Serious-Game-Framework/README.md

 We want to give educators the possibility to create Serious Games including course relevant material for their students, to allow for a refreshing, new teaching and learning experience in the context of the new medium internet.

-The application consists of three components:
+Also, the assessment system for the games can be customized.

-The Serious Game Framework frontend to create and play games, as well as to view your own profile as a player, game designer or administrator.
+The Serious Game Framework consists of four components in the frontend: Play games, View profile as a player or game designer, Design Games and Assessment System.

 The second component is a heavily modified version of [GLEANER: Game LEarning ANalytics for Educational Research](http://e-ucm.github.io/gleaner/) created by [Ángel Serrano-Laguna](https://github.com/anserran/gleaner-frontend) and maintained by the [e-ucm eLearning group](http://www.e-ucm.es/).
 GLEANER provides us with an interface to interact with an underlying MongoDB.